Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Move Glossary.md

 “ENDURE HARM (X HARM)”

-Make the Endure Harm move (page 91), reducing your health track by the indicated amount of harm.
+Make the [[Endure Harm]] move, reducing your health track by the indicated amount of harm.

 “ENDURE STRESS (X STRESS)”

-Make the Endure Stress move (page 95), reducing your spirit track by the indicated amount of stress.
+Make the [[Endure Stress]] move, reducing your spirit track by the indicated amount of stress.

 “IN EXCHANGE FOR”